-- The stream name, truncated to 16 characters see Section Error!
-Reference source not found.on page Error!
-Bookmark not defined. for a full list of these; - The sample rate (in samples per second) as a ten-digit decimal number, leftpadded with zeros; - A number which functions as a counter to ensure unique file-names for all files.
+- The stream name, truncated to 16 characters see Section 9 on page 61 for a full list of these; - The sample rate (in samples per second) as a ten-digit decimal number, leftpadded with zeros; - A number which functions as a counter to ensure unique file-names for all files.
 Each time a file is created, this number is incremented so that the next file to be created will use the next value; and - The.mseed extension which identifies this as a miniSEED file.